UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 array([1, 2, 3, 4, 5])
 ```

-And arrays are considered their own datatype:
+And arrays are considered their own data type:

 ``` python
 type(my_array)